 For an INTP, it's crucial that any new theories are supported by logical and well-framed arguments.
 This ties with their analytical side, which strives to pursue understanding, truth, and objectivity.
 This relentless pursuit can often be their driving force, and many INTPs love to identify errors to eliminate data.

-Logicians are also open-minded, which helps them achieve this pursuit.
+Architects are also open-minded, which helps them achieve this pursuit.
 When it comes to exploring their options and learning, INTPs like looking at ideas from a fresh perspective.
 They often dislike feeling 'stuck' and the need to focus on concepts and theories which have already been proven.
 Due to this, many INTPs excel in the science field as they love to discover ideas and cross boundaries in their pursuit of knowledge acquisition.
-Logicians dislike following rules and are fully prepared to keep their minds open to ideas others may deem impossible.
+Architects dislike following rules and are fully prepared to keep their minds open to ideas others may deem impossible.

 Analytical and problem-solvers

 INTPs are also known as 'Abstract Philosophers' as they're great thinkers and like to problem solve across various areas of their lives.
 For an INTP, the world is a complex system with aspects of interconnection needed to be understood.
-A Logician will often try to find a deeper understanding and meaning behind things that happen to them and events occurring in their daily lives.
+A Architect will often try to find a deeper understanding and meaning behind things that happen to them and events occurring in their daily lives.
 From this, they'll come up with logical explanations and conclusions.

 While INTPs love to think about various concepts and topics often, outsiders might overlook this as not much is publicly revealed.
 They are frequently misunderstood as overly introverted; however, many INTPs will be quietly thinking away behind this exterior.

-As the name implies, Logicians are highly logical individuals and fast thinking.
+As the name implies, Architects are highly logical individuals and fast thinking.
 Individuals who have this personality type like to observe and analyze connections between points and concepts to discover explanations to common problems.
 This allows them to effectively problem-solve since their minds are inclined towards the analysis of information.
 INTPs also love to approach new possibilities from new angles, which gives them unique perspectives others may struggle to grasp.

 INTPs often enjoy being placed in situations involving solving puzzles, riddles, or games.
 In this environment, INTPs can thrive and showcase their natural talent to others.
 While this skill certainly is impressive, being analytical and good at problem-solving is a trait that usually comes naturally for them, and as such, INTPs may give little thought to it.